 My practice-led research into the temporal and spectral nature of rephotography began in October 2015.
-My problem concerns the changing ontology of the photographic image in the digital era, with regard to notions of materiality, realism and mediation, and photography’s role in how we both remember the landscape and perceive the passage of time.
-Through investigative practice his research aims to reveal the ‘hauntology’ of the photographic image, resurrecting and re-evaluating theories by Jacques Derrida and Walter Benjamin, and applying them to photography’s shifting landscape of technologies and practices.
-The methodology for this study is grounded in both Mick’s own creative practice as an artist and landscape photographer, and re-presentation of photographic material from the archive.
-Currently his work is focussed on the Godfrey Bingley Photographic Archive held by Special Collections at the University Library.
-This project will attempt to rephotograph the lost landscapes depicted in Bingley’s murky gelatin dry plates and crumbling cellulose nitrate negatives, currently being rescued by the library’s Digitisation team.
+My problem concerns the changing ontology of the photographic image in the digital era, with regard to notions of materiality, realism and mediation, and photography's role in how we both remember the landscape and perceive the passage of time.
+Through investigative practice my research aims to reveal the 'hauntology' of the photographic image, resurrecting and re-evaluating theories by Jacques Derrida and Walter Benjamin, and applying them to photography's own shifting topography of technologies and practices.
+The methodology for this study is grounded in both my own creative practice as a landscape photographer, and re-presentation of photographic material from the archive.
+Currently this work is focussed on the Godfrey Bingley photographic archive, held by Special Collections at the University Library.
+This project will attempt to rephotograph the lost landscapes depicted in Bingley's murky gelatin dry plates and crumbling cellulose nitrate negatives, currently being rescued by the Library's Digitisation team.
 These explorations aim to uncover the role the materiality of the image itself plays in our resurrections and re-imaginings of the past, and examines the effects of this on the digital archive.

 2 June 2017: Troubling Time: An Exploration of Temporality in the Arts “Aura and the ‘hauntology’ of photography”, University of Manchester, UK.

 January – April 2019 (forthcoming): Lost Leeds Photography exhibition.
 Leeds Town Hall.
 Role: Artist / Curator

 5 October 2018 (forthcoming): Light Night “The Remote Viewer”.
 AV installation featuring my final PhD practice.
 Treasures of the Brotherton, University of Leeds, UK.
 Role: Artist / Curator